Gichia/PythonSnippets/README.md

-# PythonSnippets
+# Python Snippets
-This is a repository for useful python code snippets
+This is a repository with some useful python code snippets.